Drought brings record U.S. cost for crop insurance subsidy

 “We could also change the delivery system and save at least $1 billion a year that way,” said Smith, of Montana State University, a fierce critic of the program.

-Congress could reduce the overhead payment to insurers or by capping the amount insurers collect in overhead and underwriting gains in good years, Smith said.

 Cuts are not guaranteed, however.
-House Republicans are on record in favor of insurance cuts but they are not in the farm bill.
-The Obama administration was rebuffed on a package that included a two percentage points cut to the premium subsidy.
+House Republicans are on record.
+The Obama administration was rebuffed on a package of cuts that included a two percentage points cut to the premium subsidy in favor of insurance cuts but they are not in the farm bill.

 A Farm Belt senator, Chuck Grassley of Iowa, argued farmers should not be forced to shoulder more than their share of budget cuts in any government-wide retrenchment.